akhiledge/buildlogs_andriod/README.md

 # buildlogs_andriod
-this is the repository for storing logs for understanding build and resloving issues
+This is the repository for storing logs for understanding build and resloving issues

+* Create a branch by following guidelines

+  To create branch format is `VERSION_VERSION NAME_USERNAME`

+  example: 8_OREO_AKHIL